netdata/netdata/docs/netdata-agent/backup-and-restore-an-agent.md

 # Backing up a Netdata Agent

+> **Note**
+>
+> Users are responsible for backing up, recovering, and ensuring their data's availability because Netdata stores data locally on each system due to its decentralized architecture.

 ## Introduction

 When preparing to backup a Netdata Agent it is worth considering that there are different kinds of data that you may wish to backup independently or all together: